 For a free legal consultation with a personal injury lawyer serving Gainesville, call 404-400-4000

 John Foy & Associates is one of the most respected personal injury firms in the country.
 Let us help you.
-When you call us, we’ll sit down for a FREE consultation and give you a professional legal opinion, with no obligation.
-Call us at 404-400-4000 or fill out the form to your right and get your free consultation today.
+When you call us, we’ll sit down for a FREE consultation and give you a professional legal opinion with no obligation.
+Call our Gainesville personal injury lawyers or fill out our online contact form and get your free consultation today.